Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Notes that DivineRPG Furnaces cannot be automatically extracted from.
 - Updates the Petal Apothecary Quest to include information about how the Roots Unending Bowl automatically fills it up with water.
 - Fixes the Dread Lamp and Mega Torch Quests to include the correct information on the size and shape of effect.
+- Makes some quests in Chapter 27 not be NBT-specific.

 ## Texture Transformations: